094459/newsletter-oss-projects/README.md

 **rust-s3-cdn**

 [rust-s3-cdn](https://aws-oss.beachgeek.co.uk/3j4) provides a Least Recently Used (LRU) cached proxy for AWS S3 written in Rust.
 I actually had to look up [LRU](https://helpful.knobs-dials.com/index.php/Cache_and_proxy_notes#Least_Recently_Used_(LRU)) as this was a new term for me.
-The repo provides a couple of reasons why you might want to use this tool, as well as helping you be aware of caveats too.
+The repo provides a couple of reasons why you might want to use this tool, as well as helping you be aware of caveats too. (#183)

+**terraform-aws-alternat**

+[terraform-aws-alternat](https://aws-oss.beachgeek.co.uk/3xx) simplifies how you can deploy high availability implementation of AWS NAT instances, which may help you to reduce your AWS costs if you need to provide internet access within your VPC's.
+It is worth checking out the README which provides details and comparisons on using this approach vs NAT Gateways. (#199)

 **trading-latency-benchmark**